catgriffin85/project-portfolio-2-quiz/README.md

 # Guess The Year Quiz

-[Guess The Year] (https://catgriffin85.github.io/project-portfolio-2-quiz/) is a quiz designed to test your knowledge of key dates and milestones that have shaped Irish pop culture over the years.
+Guess The Year is a quiz designed to test your knowledge of key dates and milestones that have shaped Irish pop culture over the years.
 The quiz is comprised of 10 questions, each question has four possible answers.
 Once you have selected your answer you will be provided with a fun fact related to the question.

+You can play the quiz here: [Guess The Year](https://catgriffin85.github.io/project-portfolio-2-quiz/)

 ![Responsive Mockup](/assets/images/readme/responsive-image.png)